Blue Ridge Community College is committed to maintaining a safe and secure environment for all members of the College’s community and visitors.

 Prompt reporting of all incidents or occurrences is encouraged to allow deputies to respond as soon as possible.
 In addition to completing an internal Incident Report, the College shall contact the proper law enforcement agency, if necessary, to ensure an appropriate response for all reports received.
 In the event of emergency, danger, injury or criminal activity, the victim/witness is advised to also call the local police, fire or emergency service within the campus jurisdiction.

 Reporting a Sexual Harassment/Discrimination Claim

 The College is committed to provided and promoting an atmosphere in which students can fully engage in the learning process.
 Sexual, gender and other unlawful harassment or discrimination as well as sexual violence is prohibited.
-For more information, consult the College’s Policies and Procedures (specifically, Procedures 3.19.1 Sexual Harassment and Violence, 3.15.1 Unlawful Discrimination and Harassment; 4.16.2 – Student Rights; and 4.16.3 – Sexual Assault Victims’ Notice of Rights).
+For more information, consult the College’s Policies and Procedures (specifically, Procedures 3.19.1 Sexual Harassment, 3.15.1 Unlawful Discrimination and Harassment; 4.16.2 – Student Rights; and 4.16.3 – Sexual Assault Victims’ Notice of Rights).

 For more information or to make a report, please contact the College’s Title IX Coordinator: